tubetiquette/tubetiquette.github.io/blog_parallel.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: page
-title: How did you stumble upon this?
+landing-title: How did you stumble upon this?
+title: Parallel blog
-description: A parallel blog on the brand's site because we shouldn't be talking behind anybody's back!
-Here, we log our business journey from the very start - expect some ups and downs.
+description: Here, we log our business journey on a parallel blog on our t-shirt brand's site... because we shouldn't be talking behind anybody's back!
 permalink: /blog_parallel/
 image: /assets/images/tubetiquette_logo_blog.png
 nav-menu: false